The Financial Realities of Freelancing and How They Give Us a Leg Up

 Freelancing is actually more financially stable than full-time work.
 Because a freelance career is unpredictable in nature, it forces freelancers to be realistic about their finances.
 Full-time gives workers a false sense of security making it easier for them to ignore things like saving, investment, and general financial management.
 When they learn that their job isn’t so stable, they aren’t prepared.
 Freelancers have no way of denying these realities.
 They’re constantly faced with them because they regularly have periods of no work.
-The only way for freelancers to survive to is to constantly be analyzing and improving their budgeting and spending habits.
-This may seem like a difficult nerve-wracking existence, but 57 million of Americans freelanced last year.
+The only way for freelancers to survive is to constantly be analyzing and improving their budgeting and spending habits.
+This may seem like a difficult nerve-wracking existence, but 57 million Americans freelanced last year.
 Clearly this life is not only possible, but fulfilling.

 SAVING SAVING SAVING

 This couldn’t be more obvious, but it’s great to have some degree of savings when you start freelancing.
 Freelancers more regularly switch jobs than an employee does, which means they have more time between jobs, which means they make money less consistently.
-Eventually, a successful freelancers will be filling most of their days with work, to the point where they’re trying to find time to take off (but that’s another article).
+Eventually, a successful freelancer will be filling most of their days with work, to the point where they’re trying to find time to take off (but that’s another article).
 In the beginning, this probably won’t be the case, and even experienced freelancers go through dry patches.

-There are tons of estimations and opinions and formulas on how much how much you should be saving: 3 months’ rent, 6 months’ rent, 9 months' rent, 3 months' salary, 6 times your monthly expenses.
+There are tons of estimations and opinions and formulas on how much you should be saving: 3 months’ rent, 6 months’ rent, 9 months' rent, 3 months' salary, 6 times your monthly expenses.
 None of these are the right answer because that’s something you’ll figure out by budgeting yourself and keeping track of how much you need.
 Figure out the average amount of time you generally spend between jobs.
 This average probably won’t be found before at least a year of working freelance.
 Once you’ve figured out that average, figure out how much money you need to get you through those periods, then double that.
 That’s at least a good starting point.